walmartlabs/thorax/README.md

 By default `Thorax.LayoutView` classes have no template, just a placeholder to insert a view via `setView`.
 If a template to any of those classes is specified it must contain the a call to the layout helper where views will be placed.
 A custom `tag` or any HTML attributes may be specified.

-## Thorax.Model
+## Data Binding

-Enhances `Backbone.Model` with the concept of wether or not the model is populated and wether or not it should be automatically fetched.
-Note that when passing a model to `view.setModel` it must be an instance of `Thorax.Model` and not `Backbone.Model`.

-### isEmpty *model.isEmpty()*

-Used by the `empty` helper.
-In a collection the implementations of `isEmpty` and `isPopulated` differ, but in a model `isEmpty` is an alias for `!isPopulated`.

-### isPopulated *model.isPopulated()*

-Used by `setModel` to determine wether or not to fetch the model.
-The default implementation checks to see if any keys that are not `id` and are not default values have been set.

 ### setModel *view.setModel(model [,options])*

-Set the `model` attribute of a view then attempts to fetch the model if it has not yet been populated.
+Sets the `model` attribute of a view then attempts to fetch the model if it has not yet been populated.
 Once set the default `context` implementation will merge the model's `attributes` into the context, so any model attributes will automatically become available in a template.
 In addition any events declared via `view.on({model: events})` will be bound to the model with `listenTo`.

 Accepts any of the following options: